"Y2K Heart Nails" Are So Hot Right Now

-We're in the midst of a Y2K fashion moment.
-This summer, you can't step outside on a Friday night in Toronto or Vancouver without spotting at least five girls wearing a variation of the cowl neck halter top, and now we've spotted the nail-art trend to match.
+We're in the midst of a noughties fashion moment.
+This summer, you can't step outside on a Friday night without spotting at least five girls wearing a variation of the cowl neck halter top, and now we've spotted the nail-art trend to match.
 Gen-Z is calling it "Y2K heart nails."

-The design resembles the cartoon bubble hearts you'd doodle in your spiral notebook while zoning out during 7th grade math class.
+The design resembles the cartoon bubble hearts you'd doodle in your spiral notebook while zoning out during maths class.
 The nostalgic '00s aesthetic is about to be a hot request in salons across the country.
 According to new Pinterest data, 'Y2K heart nails' are the top beauty search trend for August — dominating the end-of-summer mood board.

 To get a better idea of the visual, and the photo to pull up at your upcoming nail appointment, scroll through our favourite design inspo, ahead.